-Last year, I viewed online a Remote Operated Vehicle filming the deepest part of the globe, the Mariana Trench, with ghostly images of single use plastic shopping bags floating by.
+Last year, I viewed online a Remote Operated Vehicle filming the deepest part of the globe, the Mariana Trench, with ghostly images of single-use plastic shopping bags floating by.
 It wasn’t a surprise, since I have been a scuba diver for more than 45 years.
-That revelation was, however, yet another cut in the 10,000 cuts of spiritual and intellectual death people like me have to steel himself from.
+That revelation was, however, yet another cut in the 10,000 cuts of spiritual and intellectual death people like me have to steel themselves from.

 The Consequences of All of This Plastic

-This bioaccumulation in tissues, that is, in the animals we eat, like tuna or salmon, is also part of the bioaccumulation of plastic particles in the food we eat, air we breathe, water we drink.
+This bioaccumulation in tissues, that is, in the animals we eat, like tuna or salmon, is also part of the bioaccumulation of plastic particles in the food we eat, the air we breathe, and the water we drink.
 The US Environmental Protection Agency is concerned about BPA because “it is a reproductive, developmental and systemic toxicant in animal studies”.
-The researchers examined lung, liver, spleen and kidney tissue as these organs are likely to be exposed to microplastics or collect them.
+The researchers examined lung, liver, spleen, and kidney tissue as these organs are likely to be exposed to microplastics or collect them.

 We never want to be alarmist, but it is concerning that these non-biodegradable materials that are present everywhere [may] enter and accumulate in human tissues, and we don’t know the possible health effects,” said Varun Kelkar of Arizona State University, part of the research team.

 Just how is all of that plastic getting into our systems?
 With everything, we eat and drink.
 The latest research found: